Chairperson: Christina Isabelli

 Minors are available in French, German, Italian, and Spanish.
-Students interested in a minor in these languages are encouraged to consider a European Studies major.
+Students interested in a minor in these languages are encouraged to consider a European Studies major through the International Studies Department.
 This major, along with its language skills, will provide an understanding of the changes in the new integrated Europe.
-It will also be a very marketable degree.
+It is also a very marketable degree.
 All language majors are encouraged to become proficient in a foreign language through study abroad.
 All language majors take a comprehensive exam, write a thesis, or engage in a capstone experience; content varies by language.
+Since the effective availability of upper level courses offered on the main Spokane campus will at times be contingent on enrollment, completion of the Italian minor may require participation in study abroad programs and/or enrolling in summer courses.
 Majors need a minimum of 19 credits (French) or 22 credits (Spanish) at the 300 level or above.

 Gonzaga also offers programs of study (year or semester) in Paris, France or in Aix-en-Provence.
-Courses taken at the Institut Catholique (Paris) or at IAU (Aix) may be transferred to Gonzaga and applied to the major requirement.
+Courses taken at the Institut Catholique (Paris) or at IAU (Aix) may be transferred to Gonzaga and applied to the major requirement, with prior approval from the Department Chair.
 Gonzaga-in-Florence, Italy, admits students for a year or a semester of study.
 There is also a summer program in Florence.
-The department has a fall and spring semester program in Granada, Spain, plus a summer intensive program (up to six credits) in Cuernavaca, Mexico.
+The department has a fall and spring semester program in Granada, Spain, plus an occasional summer intensive program (up to six credits) in Cuernavaca, Mexico.
 Gonzaga students can also study abroad in Tokyo and Akita, Japan through the Japanese Program.
 Students can study at these colleges for one semester, one academic year, or for a 6-week summer session.
-Students in the German program can spend a semester or a whole academic year at the university in Graz, Austria, or participate in a 5-week language program during the summer.
+Occasionally, students in the German program can spend a semester or a whole academic year at the University in Graz, Austria, or participate in a language program during the summer.

-Students earning all Bachelor’s degrees offered by the College of Arts and Sciences must complete a language requirement described here: College Of Arts And Sciences.
-A waiver for lower division requirements may be granted by the chairperson of the department on recommendation of faculty according to the student’s level of achievement or background.
-Three or six credits will be granted to students who achieve a score of four or five on the Advanced Placement Examination.
+Students earning all Bachelor’s degrees offered by the College of Arts and Sciences must complete a language requirement described here: College of Arts And Sciences degree requirements.
+A waiver for lower division requirements may be granted by the chairperson of the department on the recommendation of faculty according to the student’s level of achievement or background.
+Three or six credits may be granted to students who achieve a score of four or five on the Advanced Placement Examination.
 Credit will not be given to native speakers of a language for their knowledge of that language.
-Native speakers or students with near-native fluency will not be allowed to enroll in first year language courses in their native language.
-They will be placed into an appropriate course level according to their skills.
+Students with previous experience in a language as well as native speakers or students with near-native fluency will not be allowed to enroll in first year language courses in that language.
+Students will be placed into an appropriate course level according to their skills or have the option of starting a new language.
 No language courses may be challenged for credit.

 |FREN 101 Elementary French I||4 credits|